Ancient87/mythical-mysfits-eks/workshop-1-k8s/README.md

 You will be deploying infrastructure on AWS which will have an associated cost.
 If you're attending an AWS event, credits will be provided.
 When you're done with the workshop, [follow the steps at the very end of the instructions](#workshop-cleanup) to make sure everything is cleaned up and avoid unnecessary charges.

 ## Let's Begin!

+### Important Note please read:

+1.This workshop makes use of **environment variables** throughout

+Whenever you see a command or instruction containg <b>$SOME_VARIABLE</b> this refers to the content of an environment variable.
+These variables will be set by scripts which you will be asked to execute as you progress.

+In order to set the environment variables we will ask you to *source* them from a file called *.environ*.
+This file will be created later in the instructions.
+Whenever you open a new shell or terminal window you will need to repeat this by executing **$ source .environ**

+If a command you type doesn't work and it contains an environment variable please double check you have sourced the variables.

+You can check if an environment variable has been set or what the content of it is by executing

+    ```
+    $ echo $SOME_VARIABLE_NAME
+    ```

+2. File locations and paths

+The command instructions assume that you are executing these commands from the Workshop 1 directory.
+If you get any file not found errors during the labs please ensure you are executing the commands from **~/environment/sc-eks-workshop/workshop-1-k8s/**

 ### Workshop Setup: